jssimporter/python-jss/README.md

 are all string unless you cast them yourself.
 The id properties of the various objects _do_ convert to int, but otherwise you are on your own.

-Creating, Updating, and Delete Objects:
+Creating, Updating, and Deleting Objects:
 =================
 To create a new object, you need to pass an instance of a JSSObjectTemplate.
 JSSObjectTemplate is also an ElementTree, so you can manipulate their data in